 The Company's financial instruments consist of cash, marketable securities, receivables, accounts payable and accrued liabilities, lease liabilities and NSR liability.
 The carrying value of cash, receivables, accounts payable and accrued liabilities approximate their fair values due to their immediate or short-term maturity and have been classified at amortized cost.
-Marketable securities which are publicly traded, have been classified at FVTPL and are recorded at fair value based on the quoted market prices in active markets at the period end, which is consistent with level 1 of the fair value hierarchy; marketable securities that are not publicly traded are recorded at fair value using estimates consistent with level 3 of the fair value hierarchy (inputs are not based on observable market data).
-Lease liabilities and the NSR liability are initially recorded at fair value and subsequently carried at amortized cost.
+Marketable securities which are publicly traded, have been classified at FVTPL and are recorded at fair value based on the quoted market prices in active markets at the period end, which is consistent with level 1 of the fair value hierarchy; marketable securities that are not publicly traded are recorded at fair values using estimates consistent with level 2 of the fair value hierarchy (inputs are based on observable market data being actual transactions between market participants).
+Lease liabilities are initially recorded at fair value and are subsequently carried at amortized cost.
+The NSR liability was initially recorded at fair value and is subsequently carried at FVTPL.